invertase/react-native-firebase/pages/quick-start/ios-firebase-credentials.md

 > Do not copy the file manually.
 XCode must add the file to ensure it is correctly linked to the project.

-- Right click your project in XCode and select "Add Files to '<projectName>'".
+- Right click your project in XCode and select "Add Files to '{projectName}'".

 ![Add files](https://prismic-io.s3.amazonaws.com/invertase%2F140b5f1f-3cfa-4bc5-a5e8-f6f33cc43165_unknown+%281%29.png)